Islandora-Collaboration-Group/ISLE/docs/install/host-software-dependencies.md

 ### Step 1: Install Server Prerequisites and Git

-- Open a terminal on your local laptop or workstation and ssh to the server or VM.
+- Open a terminal on your local workstation or ssh to the server or VM.

 - You must have `root` level permissions.
     - If you are not already `root`, enter either `sudo -s` or `sudo su` to become root.